jxskiss/gopkg/README.md

 1. `easy` contains many handy utilities as a complementary to the standard library, it really makes life easier.

+1. `easy/ezdbg` provides easy to use utilities which helps to do quick development.

 1. `easy/gemap` contains some utilities to manipulate map data structure.